LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

 </div>

-We deduce that, once more reducing the size of $U\U \alpha$ if necessary and depending on the sign of $\partial \U d \Phi$ on $U\U \alpha$, one and only one of the following two hold
+We deduce that, once more, reducing the size of $U\U \alpha$ if necessary and depending on the sign of $\partial \U d \Phi$ on $U\U \alpha$, one and only one of the following two hold